sassoftware/mint/mint/django_rest/sdk_builder/README.txt

                 or
         p = Package(); p.name = 'Nano'

-* For classes containing a list_fields (such as Packages), are be able to initialize via keyword arguments as well as attribute assignment, p = Package(name='Nano'); pkgs = Packages(package=[p]) or p = Package(name='Nano'); pkgs = Packages(); pkgs.package = [p]
+* For classes containing subelements (such as Packages), are be able to initialize via keyword arguments as well as attribute assignment, p = Package(name='Nano'); pkgs = Packages(package=[p]) or p = Package(name='Nano'); pkgs = Packages(); pkgs.package = [p]